Health coaching

 Learning outcome 1

-Work in partnership with people from diverse backgrounds and health contexts to improve their emotional and physical wellbeing
+Work in partnership with people from diverse backgrounds and health contexts to improve their wellbeing

-• use Hua Oranga, Duke and helpfulness rating scales
+- Use Hua Oranga, Duke and helpfulness rating scales to discuss wellbeing priorities.

-• operate in a values-based way, aligned with the Essential level of Let’s get real, including self-reflection using a recognised framework
+- Operate in a values-informed way, aligned with the essential level of Let’s get real.

-• communication and engagement skills that build connection and facilitate choice eg active listening, open questions, enquiry, non-judgemental language, managing assumptions, accessible explanations, using compassion and empathy
+- Communication and engagement skills build connection, tangata whaiora led and facilitate choice e. g. active listening, open questions, enquiry, non-judgemental language, managing assumptions, accessible explanations, using compassion and empathy.

-• operate in a culturally safe way, guided by what the person needs, recognising institutional racism, power and privilege and your own bias and using a model of engagement appropriate for population groups in the practice community
+- Operate in a culturally safe way, guided by what the tangata whaiora needs.
+Recognise institutional racism, power and privilege, and your own bias and use a model of engagement appropriate for population groups in the practice community.

 Learning outcome 2

-• prepared to integrate into different types of primary health contexts
+- Integrate practice into different types of primary health contexts.

-• work within the primary health team to improve access and choice for Māori, Pasifka, and youth
+- Work within the primary health team to improve access and choice for Māori, Pasifka, and rangatahi.

-capturing individual, whānau and group meetings in notes, record keeping and data-base systems to required standards and procedures.
+- Capture individual, whānau and group meetings in notes, records and patient management systems to required standards and procedures.

 Learning outcome 3

-Connect people with services and resources to support their emotional and physical wellbeing
+Connect people with services and resources to support their wellbeing

-• access and navigate services relevant to the whaiora and community.
-Both health related and life related (eg justice, housing, benefits, marae/iwi)
+- Access and navigate, holistic services and support relevant to the tangata whaiora and community.
+Community both health and life related (e. g. safety, employment, justice, housing, benefits, marae/iwi).

-• maintaining contact with services while jointly working with whaiora
+- Maintain contact with services while jointly working with tangata whaiora.

 Learning outcome 4

-• identify potential safety issues and know how practice and provider procedures can manage these eg home visits, transporting people, community activity groups, supervision, boundaries
+- Potential safety issues are identified, and practice and provider procedures are used to manage these e. g. home visits, transporting people, community activity groups, access to clinical support and supervision, boundaries.

 Health Coaching for Wellbeing – by Total Healthcare (Formally known as Tamaki Health – Health Coach Training)